 8c) Tell the dangers in the use of a tourniquet and the conditions under which its use is justified.

-However, it’s important to keep in mind that tourniquets can cause permanent damage, and often lead to the victim’s limb needing to be amputated.
-So, only use the tourniquet method when prepared to sacrifice a limb in order to save a life.
+However, it’s important to keep in mind that tourniquets can cause permanent damage if left on for longer than 4 hours, and can even lead to the victim’s limb needing to be amputated.
+To prevent this, always note the time of applying the tourniquet on the victim to provide caregivers with info on who to triage first.

 9. Explain when a bee sting could be life-threatening and what action should be taken for prevention and for first aid.